Abdisalam Hadliye: Diplomatic reshuffle

 In April 2015, the Federal Cabinet held a meeting wherein new diplomatic appointments were announced.
-The decision was reached at the recommendation of Omer's Ministry of Foreign Affairs, which suggested reshuffling the ambassadorial positions.
+The decision was reached at the recommendation of Omer Hadliye's Ministry of Foreign Affairs, which suggested reshuffling the ambassadorial positions.
 Among the newly assigned officials were former Information Minister Dahir Mohamed Geele as Ambassador of Somalia to Saudi Arabia, senior Washington embassy-based diplomat Jamal Mohamed Hassan as Ambassador of Somalia to Kenya, and Jamal Mohamed Barrow as Ambassador of Somalia to South Africa.
 Fatuma Abdullahi Insaniya was also appointed Ambassador of Somalia to the United States, the first woman to hold the office, while Khadija Mohamed retained her position as Ambassador of Somalia to Iraq.
 The Council of Ministers also indicated that the government was slated to refurbish its embassy in France, and to reopen its embassies in Germany, Malaysia and Burundi.

 Somalia-Uganda bilateral cooperation

-In April 2015, Omer and other Foreign Ministry officials met with the acting Ambassador of Uganda to Somalia, Nathan Mugisha, at the ministry's headquarters in Mogadishu.
+In April 2015, Hadliye and other Foreign Ministry officials met with the acting Ambassador of Uganda to Somalia, Nathan Mugisha, at the ministry's headquarters in Mogadishu.
 The officials touched on various bilateral matters, including Uganda's military contingent within AMISOM.
-Omer also briefed the envoy on the reconstruction and development process in Somalia, noting that progress was steady.
+Omer Hadliye also briefed the envoy on the reconstruction and development process in Somalia, noting that progress was steady.

 Somali remittance firms

-In April 2015, Omer met in Nairobi with Foreign Minister of Kenya Amina Mohamed to discuss Somali business interests in the country.
+In April 2015, Omer Hadliye met in Nairobi with Foreign Minister of Kenya Amina Mohamed to discuss Somali business interests in the country.
 The officials touched on the license suspension of 13 Somali-owned remittance firms earlier in the month, which the Kenyan government had imposed in the wake of the Garissa University College attack.
-According to Omer, he pointed out that the suspended money transfer companies were run by taxpaying citizens of Kenya, so the governmental decree would most immediately impact the local Somali community.
+According to Omer Hadliye, he pointed out that the suspended money transfer companies were run by taxpaying citizens of Kenya, so the governmental decree would most immediately impact the local Somali community.
 He also noted that the firms provided remittance services to individuals from several different nations.
-Additionally, Omer indicated that he and Mohamed agreed on these points, with Mohamed pledging that the authorities in Kenya would reconsider their decision.
+Additionally, Omer Hadliye indicated that he and Mohamed agreed on these points, with Mohamed pledging that the authorities in Kenya would reconsider their decision.

 Somalia-US bilateral cooperation

-In April 2015, Omer met with a US Senate and US Congress delegation while on a state visit in Nairobi.
+In April 2015, Omer Hadliye met with a US Senate and US Congress delegation while on a state visit in Nairobi.
 The officials discussed various bilateral matters, including the counterinsurgency operation in Somalia against the Al-Shabaab militant group, facilitating the evacuation of Somali expatriates in Yemen due to the Houthi conflict, trade, and investment.
-Omer also briefed the US lawmakers on the sociopolitical progress in Somalia, as well as the Vision 2016 roadmap.
+Omer Hadliye also briefed the US lawmakers on the sociopolitical progress in Somalia, as well as the Vision 2016 roadmap.